MahApps/mahapps.github.com/guides/quick-start.md

 `WindowCommands` are the minimise, maximise/restore, and close buttons.
 You can add your own controls to `WindowsCommands` - by default, buttons have a style automatically applied to them to make them fit in with the rest of the `WindowsCommands`.
 As of 0.9, you are no longer limited to just buttons, but any control.
 Be aware, you're responsible for styling anything other than buttons.

-Including this within the `MetroWindow` tag,
+Including this within the `MetroWindow` tag:

 ```xml
 <Controls:MetroWindow.RightWindowCommands>